risk-first/website/menagerie/Feature-Risk.md

 ### Analysis

 At this point, it would be easy to stop and say, look, here are a bunch of [Feature Risk]() issues that you could face.
 But, it turns out that we're going to be relying heavily on [Feature Risk]() as we go on in order to build our understanding of other risks, so it's probably worth spending a bit of time up front to classify what we've found.
-In the later section, [Staging and Classifying](), we're going to go into this in much more detail over the whole menagerie, but let's introduce it here.

 The [Feature Risks]() identified here basically exist in a 3-dimensional space:
- - We've looked at the dimension of _the features we're supplying_, and whether this matches _the features the a user needs_.
-This is the **Feature** dimension.
+ - **Fit**: How well the features fit for a particular client.
+ - **Audience**:  The range of clients (the _market_) that may be able to use this feature.
+ - **Evolution**:  The way the fit and the audience changes and evolves as time goes by.

 tbd.
 3 diagrams: perfect fit, implementation risk, conceptual integrity risk.